Ali-Aftab/Todos/README.md

-# TODO APP (ali-aftab)
+# TODOS APP (ali-aftab)

-This is a React-based To-Do List application.
-It allows the user to create, delete, and search tasks.
+This is a To-Do List application that allows the user to create, delete, and search tasks.
+The app was made with React, Next-JS, GraphQL, Apollo, etc.

 <p align="center">
             <img src="/public/ReadMePhoto.png" width="50%" height="50%" >